WeetHet/typst.zed/README.md

 This will compile a PDF for the `main.typ` file in the project root.

+To see all available options refer to [the tinymist documentation](https://github.com/Myriad-Dreamin/tinymist/blob/main/editors/neovim/Configuration.md).
+Beware that the configuration options displayed there apply to **NeoVim**, not Zed, so some might be incorrect or misleading

 ## Components
 - Tree Sitter: [tree-sitter-typst](https://github.com/uben0/tree-sitter-typst/)
 - Language Server: [tinymist](https://github.com/Myriad-Dreamin/tinymist/)